App Store & Google Play Screenshots Generator

 - One idea per slide: if a headline sells two ideas, split it or simplify it

-- First slide is strongest: the hero slide should communicate the main benefit immediately
+- First slide is strongest: the hero slide must communicate the main benefit immediately

 - Readable in one second: if you cannot parse it instantly at arm's length, rewrite it